 What is Web 3.0?

-The third-generation internet, also known as Web 3.0, is the next step in the World Wide Web’s evolution.
+The third-generation Internet, also known as Web 3.0, is the next step in the World Wide Web’s evolution.
 It offers a data-driven semantic web that uses machine-based data understanding to give users a more intelligent and connected web experience.

 Web 3.0 eliminates the need for centralized servers by storing data securely and distributing it across numerous devices.

-Powered by machine learning and artificial intelligence, Web 3.0 uses blockchain technology to create a highly decentralized web.
+Powered by machine learning and artificial intelligence, Web 3.0 technology uses blockchain technology to create a highly decentralized web.
 Human communication in the real world is the result.
-Users maintain control over their data and material and can sell or trade it without losing ownership, jeopardizing their privacy, or relying on middlemen.
+Users maintain control over their data and material and can sell or trade it without losing ownership, jeopardizing their privacy, or relying on intermediaries.
 Using this business strategy, users can access a website anonymously.

 The digitalization of assets via tokenization is critical to Web 3.0’s innovation.
 On a blockchain network, tokenization turns assets and rights into digital representations or tokens.
-It is possible to easily transfer crypto and fungible tokens between networks, resulting in a new business model that democratizes money and commerce.
+It is possible to easily transfer crypto and fungible tokens between networks, resulting in a new business model democratizing money and commerce.
 Non-fungible tokens (NFTs) are data units that represent unique assets such as avatars, digital art, or trade cards that users can own and commercialize.